GRIDAPPSD/CIMHub/README.md

    * _exit_ from inside the Docker Terminal
    * _./stop.sh_ from the host Terminal

+The example script may produce error messages upon first invocation, because the Blazegraph engine doesn't start immediately.
+However, the example does complete successfully.
 You may re-run the example starting from step 2.
 You may also wish to modify _docker-compose.yml_ so that it mounts a local directory inside the converter, for transferring your own files between the host and Docker.

 ## Developer Instructions